rafaelmrdyn/hindsight-crypto/README.md

 - [ ] Inflation-adjusted ("real") returns
 - [ ] Optional proxy to hide the API key (Cloud Function / Cloud Run)

-## ⚠️ A note on the API key

-Because this is a pure-frontend app, the CoinStats API key is **bundled into the shipped JavaScript and is publicly visible** — an inherent trade-off of having no backend.
-Use a key you're willing to expose and can rate-limit / rotate from the CoinStats dashboard.
-To hide it, put a small proxy in front of the API and point [`src/api.ts`](src/api.ts) at it instead.

 ## 📄 License